Lur1an/lurian.xyz/src/posts/sample2.md

 ---
-title: Sample post
+title: Sample Post
-description: Trying stuff
+description: Just to have something on this page.
 published: true
 categories:
-  - First
-  - Second
+  - Sample
 date: 2023-01-10
 ---